Functional Ownership through Fractional Uniqueness: Conclusions and Future Work

 \paragraph{Counting permissions.} Fractional permissions and the general notion of dividing a single mutable borrow into many immutable borrows is not the only model for representing borrowing that we considered.
 One interesting path for future research would be to explore an alternative strategy for graded uniqueness that is less symmetrical but instead privileges the original owner, allowing for a more exact count of other extant references.
 This model, based on \textbf{counting permissions}~\cite{10.1145/1040305.1040327}, involves having many references with only read permissions, and a designated owner that keeps a count of how many such references exist, so that uniqueness can still be recovered.

 \paragraph{Non-lexical lifetimes.} The model of ownership developed here was \emph{not} intended to be a complete model of every aspect of Rust's ownership system, instead aiming to extract essential features and develop a framework where they coexist with more traditional linear and graded types.
 It would still be of interest to pursue this further and capture Rust's more advanced features, however---in particular, incorporating notions such as \textbf{non-lexical lifetimes} would increase the power of the described system.
 This may eventually allow for a potential encoding study between Granule's calculus and a more faithful representation of Rust's type system such as $\lambda_\text{Rust}$~\cite{jung2017rustbelt}.
+It would also be useful to uncover general principles for extending our type system with further resource interfaces; in this work we opted to introduce the minimal machinery required to illustrate our approach with some key examples, but this would allow for a more fully extensible system.

-\paragraph{Categorical model.} Finally, alongside the operational heap semantics model presented in this paper it would be interesting to explore a \textbf{categorical model} based on adjunctions.
-Benton's linear/non-linear (LNL) logic~\cite{benton1995mixed} is well-known, and progress has been made on using similar tools to understand more advanced substructural systems involving graded types~\cite{eades2020grading}, much like the core calculus of Granule covered in this paper.
-Despite the close theoretical relationship between linearity and uniqueness, the categorical background of uniqueness types has been only briefly explored~\cite{harrington2006uniqueness}, and for more complex systems of ownership and borrowing even less so.
+\paragraph{Categorical model.} Finally, alongside the operational heap model presented in this paper it would be interesting to explore a \textbf{categorical model} based on adjunctions.
+Benton's linear/non-linear (LNL) logic~\cite{benton1995mixed} is well-known, and progress has been made on using similar tools to understand more advanced substructural systems involving graded types~\cite{eades2020grading, vollmer2024mixed}, much like Granule's core calculus as extended in this paper.
+Despite the close theoretical relationship between linearity and uniqueness, the categorical background of uniqueness has been only briefly explored~\cite{harrington2006uniqueness}, and for more complex ownership and borrowing systems even less so.
 This would be a fruitful pathway for further research.

 \paragraph{Conclusion}

 Graded type systems and ownership with borrowing are both ways of carefully and precisely managing the usage of data built upon the foundation of linear logic, but these two approaches have developed through very different pathways on the road to being incorporated in modern-day programming languages.
 In this work, we have developed a core calculus that captures many of the key concepts for ownership tracking in a graded setting, connecting these fine-grained substructural notions with prior work on simpler systems such as linear and uniqueness types which sit closer to the theory.
 This has allowed us to not only better understand the relationship between these disparate approaches to resourceful reasoning but also to examine how they interact.